catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - Ctrl-u - kill text from current location to beginning of line
  - Alt-d - kill text from current location to end of word
  - Alt-Backspace - kill text from current location to the beginning of word, or prev word if at the start of a word
- - Ctrl-y - yank text for kill-ring and insert it at the cursor location
+ - Ctrl-y - yank text from kill-ring and insert it at the cursor location

 Note: the META key mentioned in the READLINE documentation in the bash man page maps to Alt on modern computers.
 But in the age of terminals connected to mainframe computers, could be different.
 Linux still supports the META key by pressing and releasing ESC, it is the same like ALT pressed in the terminal.

 Completion

-Pressing TAB will tell the shell to complete the current word, it it has a unique match.
+Pressing TAB will tell the shell to complete the current word, if it has a unique match.
 Usually you use it in path completion, but it also works in variable names ($), user names (~) and hostnames (@) for host in `/etc/hosts`.

  - Alt-? or double Tab - list of possible completions
  - Alt-\* - insert all possible completions (does not work in terminal emulator)